jcombari/jcombari/README.md

 - 🔭  Science Communicator and Data Scientist passionate about artificial intelligence, with a mission to make advancements in AI and data science accessible to both experts and the general public.

-- 🌱 I’m learning about Deep Learning and Natural Language Processing (NLP)

 - 👯 I’m looking to collaborate on true inclusion of neurodiversity in the workforce.

 <!--